springrain/zorm/README.md

 	fmt.Println(resultMap)
 }

-//TestQuery 08.
+// TestQuery 08.
 Test the list of query objects func TestQuery(t *testing.T) {

 	// Create a slice for receiving results list := make([]demoStruct, 0)

 	// finder used to construct the query
-	//finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo
+	// finder := zorm.NewSelectFinder(demoStructTableName) // select * from t_demo
 	finder := zorm.NewFinder().Append("SELECT id FROM " + demoStructTableName) // select * from t_demo
 	// Create a paging object.
 After the query is complete, the page object can be directly used by the front-end paging component page := zorm.NewPage()
 	page.PageNo = 1   // Query page 1.
 The default value is 1
 	page.PageSize = 20 // 20 per page.
 The default is 20

-	//The total number of entries is not queried
+	// The total number of entries is not queried
-	//finder.SelectTotalCount = false
+	// finder.SelectTotalCount = false

     // You can manually specify paging statements if they are particularly complex statements that cause count statement construction to fail
 	// countFinder := zorm.NewFinder().Append("select count(*) from (")